-This post has nothing to do with the changes which were made to American AAdvantage yesterday, and/or whether or not Delta SkyMiles has a decent elite program.
-Instead this post is purely about earning redeemable miles through credit card spend.
+This post has nothing to do with whether or not Delta SkyMiles has a decent elite program.
+Instead this post is purely about the best ways to redeem SkyMiles, whether you’ve accrued them through flying, or through credit card spend.

 Why SkyMiles are becoming comparatively more valuable

 Personally I value Delta SkyMiles at 1.3 cents each, which is marginally less than I value American AAdvantage miles (1.5 cents) and United MileagePlus miles (1.4 cents).

 So yes, I do think they’re slightly less valuable than American and United miles, but they’re far from worthless, and I’ve actually found myself redeeming quite a few of them lately, mostly points I transferred from Amex Membership Rewards.

 Why do I think the value of SkyMiles has increased comparatively?